stacks-network/docs/_core/smart/tutorial.md

 ## Step 3: Running tests

-Smart contracts are often developed in a test-driven approach to ensure code quality but also to speed up the development cycle by removing the need to push every change to the blockchain before executing it.
-We will do the same in this project.
-In fact, the started project comes with test tooling already set up for you (using [Mocha](https://mochajs.org/)).
+The starter project comes with test tooling already set up for you (using [Mocha](https://mochajs.org/)).
 Let's run the tests and review the results:

 1. Still in the project root directory, run the following command: